nus-tic4002-AY2122S2/tp2/docs/UserGuide.md

 Format:      `copy SEQ_NO_OF_CONTACT`
 + SEQ_NO_OF_CONTACT refers to the numbering of the contact in the list.
 + SEQ_NO_OF_CONTACT must be a positive integer.
++ A string of text of the contact details will be copied to clipboard.
++ User can paste (CMD/CTL v) the details to a text field.

 Example:
 ```